 - 6 cups roughly chopped kale, collard greens, or Swiss chard leaves, tough stems removed

 - Heat 3 tablespoons of the oil in a large skillet over medium-high heat.
-Add the mushrooms and cook, stirring often, until they start to brown, 3 to 4 minutes.
+Add the mushrooms and cook, often stirring, until they brown, 3 to 4 minutes.
 Reduce the heat to medium and continue to cook until the mushrooms are very deeply and evenly browned, about 10 minutes longer, reducing the heat to medium-low if they begin to darken too quickly.
 You want them to shrivel and brown.
 Add the salt, soy sauce, and smoked paprika and stir until the pan is dry.
-Transfer the mushrooms to a bowl and set aside.
+Transfer the mushrooms to a bowl and set them aside.